raghavpuri31/poush.github.io/_posts/2017-04-25-Setting-up-Oracle.markdown

 What's next start with double-clicking setup.exe :D

 You will be asked for a password.
-Yo can put any password you want here but for now I'm putting "root" as password
+You can put any password you want here but for now I'm putting "root" as password
 ![Entering Password](https://www.dropbox.com/s/105wqecbzr6xcqs/Capture-6.PNG?dl=1)

 Now complete setup process and that's all in installation.